 Overdosage may result in metabolic alkalosis.
 Ural should be discontinued, appropriate treatment instituted and electrolyte and acid-base determinations should be carried out as appropriate.

 The tartrate component of Ural may be incompletely absorbed.
-Because of this, Ural may exert a mild laxative effect.
-Prolonged and excessive use may cause systemic alkalosis and/or hypernatremia.
+Because of this Ural may be exert a mild laxative effect.
+Prolonged and excessive use may cause a systemic alkolosis and/or hypernatremia.

-Alkalinization of the urine due to the use of Ural, theoretically, may result in a decreased therapeutic effect of the following medications: chlorpropamide, lithium, salicylates and tetracyclines.
-Alternatively, alkalinization of the urine due to the use of Ural, theoretically, may result in an increased therapeutic effect of the following medications: amphetamines and ephedrine/pseudoephedrine.
+Alkalinization of the urine due to the use of Ural, theoretically, may result in a decreased therapeutic effect of the following medications, chlorpropemide, lithium, salicylates and tetracyclines.
+Alternatively, alkalinization of the urine due to the use of Ural, theoretically, may result in an increased therapeutic effect of the following medications, amphetamines and ephedrine/pseudoepherine.

-Antacid: Concurrent use of antacids with sodium citrate and sodium bicarbonate may promote the development of calcium stones in patients with uric acid stones and may also cause hypernatremia.
+Antacid: Concomitant use of antacids with citrates may result in systemic alkalosis.
+Concurrent use of antacids with sodium citrate and sodium bicarbonate may promote the development of calcium stones in patients with uric acid stones and may also cause hypernatremia.